Fast 3D Prototyping: Rapid prototyping and 3D printing are truly a match made in design heaven!

 Rapid prototyping is a common prototyping process used across many industries.
 Using a 3D printer for prototyping is a smart way to save time and money while also expanding design possibilities.
 It allows companies to physically conceptualize designs and ideas quickly and at a low cost.

-In this article, we’ll dive into how 3D rapid prototyping, the rapid prototyping process, and everything else you need to know.
+In this article, we’ll dive into how 3D fast prototyping, the rapid prototyping process, and everything else you need to know.

 Rapid Prototyping Process